Q. What should I know about the cello?

 Eventually, certainly!
 But to begin with, the best foundations for all types of cello playing are the standard acoustic classical techniques that every good cellist learns.
 Then those techniques – and others – are applied to a wide variety of styles of playing.

-My ultimate goal is to enable my students to express themselves musically through the cello with competence and joy.
+For most teachers, the ultimate goal is to enable their students to express themselves musically through the cello with competence and joy.
 Learning to play the cello is a life-enriching experience and the benefits of lessons carry over into non-musical areas as well.
 Music students learn to solve problems, to work well with others, to listen, to be brave and to be disciplined.
 It should be no surprise to anyone that music students do so well in many different spheres of modern life.